 However, the thing that we love most about this incredibly well-pierced smartwatch is the fact that it will continuously record and monitor your heart rate, pulse rate, and blood oxygen saturation levels.

 The things that we wanted it to do, it does, and the things that we’re not bothered about or didn’t really factor into our smartwatch equation… It doesn’t do any of them.

-On a far more practical level, the battery life for a budget smartwatch is actually pretty good, and from a full charge, you should get a couple of days of use and as the screen has five different brightness levels, you can adjust it so that you can easily see what you need to whenever you need to.
+On a far more practical level, the battery life for a budget smartwatch is actually pretty good, and from a full charge, you should get a couple of days of use and as the screen has five different brightness levels (see also our guide to making your watch glow), you can adjust it so that you can easily see what you need to whenever you need to.

 We know that we shouldn’t single out any product over another, but the Kalinco is a practical and simple solution to the smartwatch with an oxygen sensor at a price that you’d like to pay conundrum.